May 30 – June 1

 BEST PROMOTION FOR A CANADIAN FILM – ENGLISH

 Promoting an English Canadian film can be challenging but also very rewarding.
 Most distributors are very interested in theatre support; they will work with you and possibly provide additional materials.
-The Grand Seduction and Trailer Park Boys: Don’t Legalize It were examples of distributor supported English Canadian films.
+Last year’s winner was Hyena Road.

 BEST PROMOTION FOR A CANADIAN FILM – FRENCH

-Quebec films are very strong in this province.
+Home-grown Quebec films can perform very strongly.
 In-theatre promotions are considered a necessary part of a successful French Canadian film launch and you will find distributors generally very cooperative.
-1987 was the winner in 2015.
+La guerre des tuques 3D was the winner in 2016.

 All promotions must be submitted in an attractive and compact format.
 Over-sized packages are eye-catching but rarely arrive in their original condition, and since the submissions ‘travel’ and are reviewed by several groups of people they must be both concise and durable.